This page is under construction.

-In addition, I designed and experimented a cooling device in order to manufacture functionally graded antenna substrate by manipulating microporous structure.
-As a result my thesis work, two papers were accepted for APS/URSI 2017 conference.
+In addition, I designed and experimented with a cooling device in order to manufacture a functionally graded antenna substrate by manipulating microporous structure.
+As a result, my thesis work, two papers were accepted for APS/URSI 2017 conference.

 • Resonance frequency analysis of MEMS-based on piezoelectric micro-cantilever beam for vibration energy harvesting applications | BS Graduation